Edudjr/TLCustomMask/README.md

 [![License](https://img.shields.io/cocoapods/l/TLCustomMask.svg?style=flat)](http://cocoapods.org/pods/TLCustomMask)
 [![Platform](https://img.shields.io/cocoapods/p/TLCustomMask.svg?style=flat)](http://cocoapods.org/pods/TLCustomMask)

+**This component is not supported anymore.
+Instead, use the [MaskedUITextField](https://github.com/Columbina/MaskedUITextField) as it is newer and allows creating much more flexible masks.
+If you just need the mask formatter decoupled from UIKit, check [MaskedFormatter](https://github.com/Columbina/MaskedFormatter).**

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.